irina-lap/data-analytics-portfolio/README.md

 ## Projects

+### game-monetization-analysis
+Analysis of player monetization, in-game purchases, and user behavior patterns in a fantasy game, including segmentation and epic item purchase analysis.

 ### recommendation-system-ab-test
 Analysis of A/B test results for a recommendation system, including statistical significance testing and user behavior analysis.